ACCESS-NRI/access-hive.org.au/docs/Help/modify_documentation.md

 If you don't know how to do these steps, please refer to the [Collaborating on GitHub section](submit_changes_to_github.md).

 ???+ tip
-    If you have problems finding the page you need to edit, the easiest way is to head to the ACCESSHub site.
+    If you have problems finding the page you need to edit, the easiest way is to head to the ACCESS-Hub site.
 If you click on the pen icon :material-pencil: at the top right of each page title, you will open a GitHub page showing you the path to the file you want to edit.

 ### Previewing your changes locally